-Intermittent problems Action A problem occurs only occasionally and is difficult to detect.
-Verify that: 1.
+Intermittent problems Action A problem occurs only Verify that: occasionally and is difficult to diagnose.
 All cables and cords are securely connected to the rear of the computer and attached devices.
 When the computer is turned on, the fan grill is not blocked (there is air flow around the grill), and the fans are working.
-If airflow is blocked or the fans are not working, the computer might overheat.
-If SCSI devices are installed, the last external device in each SCSI chain is terminated correctly.
+If air flow is blocked or the fans are not working, the computer might overheat.
+3. If SCSI devices are installed, the last external device in each SCSI chain is terminated correctly.
 (See your SCSI documentation.)
 If you cannot correct the problem, have the computer serviced.

-Keyboard, mouse, or pointing device problems
+Keyboard, mouse, or pointing-device problems

 Keyboard, mouse, or pointing- device problems Action All or some keys on the keyboard do not work.
+Verify that: The computer and the monitor are turned on.
+The keyboard cable is securely connected to the keyboard connector on the computer.
+For the location of the keyboard connector, see "Connecting computer cables" on page 14.
+If you cannot correct the problem, have the keyboard and computer serviced.
+The mouse or pointing device does not work.
 Verify that: 1.
-The computer and the monitor are turned on.
-The keyboard cable is securely connected to the keyboard connector on the computer.
-For the location of the keyboard connector, see "Connecting computer cables" on page 10.
-If you cannot correct the problem, have the computer serviced.
-The mouse or pointing Verify that: device does not work.
-1. The mouse or pointing-device cable is securely attached to the proper connector on the computer.
+The mouse or pointing-device cable is securely attached to the proper connector on the computer.
 Depending on the type of mouse you have, the mouse cable will connect to either the mouse or serial connector.
-To find the mouse and serial connectors, see "Connecting computer cables" on page 10.
+To find the mouse and serial connectors, see "Connecting computer cables" on page 14.
 2. The device drivers for the mouse are installed correctly.
-The mouse or pointing device is dirty.
-For information about cleaning the mouse, see "Mouse" on page 35.
-If you cannot correct the problem, have the computer and the device serviced.
+If you cannot correct the problem, have the device and computer serviced.